ahorjia/THDemo/README.md

 # Sharing a git repository
 If your project is in a git repository that can be reached from the internet, you can share it in with FP Haskell Center.
-A link of the form `https://www.fpcomplete.com/ide?git=*git-url*` will clone the git repository in the personal edition, and then open that project.
+A link of the form `https://www.fpcomplete.com/ide?git=*git-url*` will clone the git repository in the community edition, and then open that project.

 This works well with [github](https://github.net/).
 For instance, to clone a popular Yesod example, use use the url [http://www.fpcomplete.com/ide?git=https://github.com/snoyberg/yesod-web-service-tutorial.git](http://www.fpcomplete.com/ide?git=https://github.com/snoyberg/yesod-web-service-tutorial.git).